 All undergraduates must complete the University Common Requirements (UCORE) (These can generally be satisfied with a direct transfer degree.
 For a list of direct-transfer agreements, visit WSU's Transfer Information Web page.)

 Students must also fulfill the College of Arts and Sciences graduation requirements and the program requirements of the degree.
 Time to degree completion varies depending on semester of enrollment and course availability.
 Not all courses are available all semesters.
-Please check with an academic consultant to map out the best plan for you.
+Your academic advisor will help map out the best plan for you.

 (11 semester credits)